Meaning of Tangible Assets

 Types of Tangible Assets

-- Current Assets – They are assets which are held for a short period mainly for within a single accounting cycle of a business.
+• Current Assets – They are assets that are held for a short period mainly within a single accounting cycle of a business.
 Benefits of current assets are expected to flow for a period equal to or less than a year.

 Examples – Cash, bank, stock, etc.

-- Fixed Assets – They are assets which are held for a long-term and benefits of which are derived for multiple accounting periods.
+• Fixed Assets – They are assets that are held for a long term and benefits of which are derived for multiple accounting periods.
 They can’t be converted to cash immediately.

 Examples – Land, plant, machinery, vehicles, etc.

-Fixed assets are charged with depreciation due to normal usage, wear and tear, new technology or unfavorable market conditions.
+Fixed assets are charged with depreciation due to normal usage, wear and tear, new technology, or unfavourable market conditions.

 Short Quiz for Self-Evaluation